joshbegley/nyt-latest/README.md

-**Delays Likely at London Stansted Airport After Small Fire**\
+**Delays Expected at London Stansted Airport After Small Fire**\
 `The airport’s security area was closed overnight to protect passengers from smoke.
-It reopened just before dawn, but a spokesman said that disruptions were still likely.`\
+It reopened just before dawn, but a spokesman said there would be flight disruptions.`\
 https://nytimes.com/2025/09/24/world/europe/london-stansted-airport-fire.html

 **The defensive ploy that is causing Chelsea serious problems**\